Meet The Staff

 Movement & Rehabilitation Specialist

 Alex’s passion for the body is what drives him on the regular.
 His goal is to optimize the life of every athlete, client and patient he works with and improve not only their quality of life and performance but their mind, body and spirit.
-Alex uses conventional and unconventional methods in his work.
-His work goes beyond muscular skeletal concepts finding what is best for the person he is working with.
+Alex work goes beyond the musculoskeletal system, looking at the complex issue in front of him from a lense of biophysics.

-Alex screens every individual he works with and runs them through a thorough assessment.
-The assessments are different for his athletes and his patients.
-Alex’s athletes receive a systematic approach to their strength and conditioning programs to reach their goals.
-For his patients in pain, he aims at identifying and differentiating the pain generator from the pain originator and treats not only the symptom but the cause.
+Every individual he works with is run through a thorough assessment.
+Each assessment is custom to the problem presented all receiving a systematic approach to the solution.
+Alex aims at identifying and differentiating the pain generator from the pain originator and treats not only the symptom but the cause.

 Alex places continuing education high on his list.
-In an every changing field, he stays up to date with studies and literature.
-Some notable certifications Alex has acquired include: DNS, CIHP, CFSC, FMS, RPR, EBFA-BS, McGill Method.
+In an ever changing field, he stays up to date with current studies and literature.
+Some notable certifications Alex has acquired include: DNS, FRCms, CIHP, CFSC, FMS, RPR, EBFA-BS, McGill Method.

-Some of his health goals this year are to register for his first Olympic Weightlifting competition, in addition to running his second half marathon.
+Some of his health goals this year are to register for his first Olympic Weightlifting competition, in addition to running his several half marathon and his first tri.